GuipengLi/optLBFGS/README.md

 More details can be found from Algorithms 3.2 on page 59 in Numerical Optimization, by Nocedal and Wright http://sentientdesigns.net/math/mathbooks/Number%20theory/Numerical%20Optimization%20-%20J.%20Nocedal,%20S.%20Wright.pdf

-3. optLBFGS has similar performance with minFunc( with limited-memory BFGS - default)
+3. In example.m, Both optLBFGS and minFunc are used in solving 2 optimization problems(myfun and rosenbrock, the 2D Rosenbrock "banana" function).
+I believe optLBFGS has similar performance with minFunc( with limited-memory BFGS - default) in most of the cases.

+Author: Guipeng Li
+Email:  guipenglee@gmail.com